 Good quality of education

-The city contains four of the world’s top universities.
-These include the University of Lisbon, which ranks in joint 356th place worldwide this year.
+The city contains some of the world’s top universities, including the University of Lisbon.

 A cosmopolitan city